hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 setup
 ```

-If following the steps in my guide, then you are using a USB installation, so when prompted for the installation media choose USB, and the installer will detect the install packages correctly.
-EFI and swap partitions should get detected and formatted automatically.
-Follow the `SlackDocs` on [installation](http://docs.slackware.com/slackware:install) for further advice, but the installer is usually clever enough in figuring out what you want.
+If using the DVD iso on a USB pen, tell the installer the files are on a USB when it asks, and it will scan automatically.
+Any EFI and swap partitions get detected and formatted automatically.
+Follow the `SlackDocs` on [installation](http://docs.slackware.com/slackware:install) for further advice, but the installer is usually clever enough in figuring things out.

 If following the partitioning scheme in the SlackDocs wiki, then skip to the next section.
-If, however, you followed the links in SlackDocs for `LVM` (Logical Volume Manager) installation, then follow these additional steps before rebooting after the install:
+If, however, `LVM` (Logical Volume Manager) is setup, there are some additional steps needed before rebooting that are not mentioned in any of the official documentation:

 ```
 mount -o bind /dev /mnt/dev